amelialwx/AC215_PlatePals/README.md

 7. Click on "ADD KEY" > "Create new key" with "Key type" as JSON.
 8. Copy this JSON file into the secrets folder created in step 1 and rename it as "data-service-account.json".

+**Enabling APIs (make sure to have these APIs enabled on your GCP)**
+1. Cloud Resource Manager API
+2. Vertex AI API

 **Setup GCS Bucket (data bucket)**
 1. Head to [GCP Console](https://console.cloud.google.com/home/dashboard).
 2. Search for "Buckets" from the top search box OR go to: "Cloud Storage" > "Buckets" and create a new bucket with an appropriate bucket name e.g. "platepals-data".
+3. Under "Location type", select "Region" > "us-east1 (South Carolina)".
-3. Click done.
+4. Click done.
 This will create a new GCS Bucket (GCS_BUCKET_NAME) for the container to upload your preprocessed data.

 **Set GCP Credentials**
 1. Head to `src/preprocessing/docker-shell.sh`.